Treat Different Negatives Differently: Enriching Loss Functions with Domain and Range Constraints for Link Prediction: Signature-driven Loss Functions

-Building on the limits of previous work (Section~\ref{related-work:semantic}), we propose semantic-driven loss functions that extend the three most frequently used loss functions~\cite{rossi}.
-We focus on BK about domains and ranges of relations, which are provided in many KGs used in the literature.
+Building on the limits of previous work (Section~\ref{related-work:semantic}), we propose signature-driven loss functions that extend the three most frequently used loss functions~\cite{rossi} and leverage BK about domains and ranges of relations, which are provided in many KGs used in the literature.

 The purpose of the proposed loss functions is to distinguish \emph{semantically valid negatives} from \emph{semantically invalid ones}.
-The former are defined as triples $(h,r,t)$ respecting both the domain and range of the relation $r$ -- \textit{i.e.} $\operatorname{type}(h) \cap \operatorname{domain}(r) \neq \emptyset \land \operatorname{type}(t) \cap \operatorname{range}(r) \neq \emptyset$ -- whereas the latter violate at least one of the constraints -- \textit{i.e.} $\operatorname{type}(h) \cap \operatorname{domain}(r) = \emptyset \lor \operatorname{type}(t) \cap \operatorname{range}(r) = \emptyset$. $\operatorname{domain}(r)$ (resp. $\operatorname{range}(r)$) is defined as the expected type as head (resp. tail) for the relation $r$.
+The former are defined as triples $(h,r,t)$ respecting both the domain and range of the relation $r$, \textit{i.e.}, whereas the latter violate at least one of the constraints, \textit{i.e.} $\operatorname{domain}(r)$ (resp. $\operatorname{range}(r)$) is defined as the expected type as head (resp. tail) for the relation $r$.
 For example, the relation \texttt{presidentOf} expects a \texttt{Person} as head and a \texttt{Country} as tail.
 Starting from a positive triple (\texttt{EmmanuelMacron}, \texttt{presidentOf}, \texttt{France}) which represents a true fact, (\texttt{BarackObama}, \texttt{presidentOf}, \texttt{France}) and (\texttt{EmmanuelMacron}, \texttt{presidentOf}, \texttt{Germany}) are examples of semantically valid negative triples, whereas (\texttt{Adidas}, \texttt{presidentOf}, \texttt{France}) and (\texttt{EmmanuelMacron}, \texttt{presidentOf}, \texttt{Christmas}) are examples of semantically invalid negative triples.
 In this work, entities are multi-typed.
 Therefore, $\operatorname{type}(e)$ returns the set of types (a.k.a. classes) that the entity $e$ belongs to.